MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-howto-add-media-attachments.md

 Second, Adaptive Card delivers messages in the card format, and the channel determines the layout of the card.
 The format of messages MessageFactory delivers depends on the channel, and is not necessarily in the card format unless Adaptive Card is part of the attachment.

-To find the latest information on Adaptive Card channel support, see the <a href="http://adaptivecards.io/designer/">Adaptive Cards Designer</a>.
+To find the latest information on Adaptive Card channel support, see the [Adaptive Cards Designer](http://adaptivecards.io/designer/).

-To use adaptive cards, be sure to add the `AdaptiveCards` NuGet package.

 > [!NOTE]
 > You should test this feature with the channels your bot will use to determine whether those channels support adaptive cards.